Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

 Getting Started
 ^^^^^^^^^^^^^^^^

 Once the app is downloaded and installed, you can open it from your device’s home screen.
-On first launch, the home screen will appear with the CWF logo and your email address.
-You can also choose to enter a different email if needed.
-After saving your email, tap ‘Save’ to access the main app interface and map view.
+When you first open the app you will be greeted with a home screen that has the CWF logo and a text box where you'll enter your email address and click 'Continue' which will bring you to the main app page and map space.
 Links to a Getting Started guide, Privacy Policy, and Terms of Use & Copyright are also available on this screen.

 .. figure:: img/ios_email.png
     :align: center